 The University of Bristol has a history of innovation in the study of film and television.
-Guided by expert scholars and practitioners, you will explore the history and aesthetics of film and television through an exciting mixture of traditional academic study and practical film-making exercises.
+Guided by expert scholars and practitioners, you will explore the history and aesthetics of film, television and digital media through an exciting mixture of traditional academic study and practical filmmaking.

 Why study Film and Television at Bristol?

-Bristol is distinctive for the way in which our degrees blend historical and theoretical study of film and television with practice-based activities.
+Bristol is distinctive for the way in which our degrees blend historical and theoretical study of film and television with filmmaking practice.
 You will have the opportunity to develop and extend your interests across a broad spectrum of subjects and approaches and through a variety of teaching methods.

-The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced units that cover significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.
+The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced units that cover significant historical movements, contemporary practices and the theoretical concepts that underpin and shape film and television.

-You will have access to our film-making and digital production equipment, 4K screening room, 214-seat cinema, production studio, stop-motion animation suites, sound rooms and edit suites.
+You will have access to our filmmaking and digital production equipment, 4K screening room, two cinemas, production studios, stop-motion animation suites, sound rooms and edit suites.

-In your final year you will have the opportunity to undertake an independent project or work placement in the creative industries.
-We have dynamic links with a range of film festivals, media archives, arts centres and media companies.
+In your final year you will have the opportunity to undertake independent projects, including a placement in or study of the creative industries.
+We have links with a range of film festivals, media archives, arts centres and media companies.

 What kind of student would this course suit?